 In the case of Private Ivor Tempest Greenwood, we found he had died in hospital in 1914 whilst serving in the Duke of Wellington's Regiment.
 Although he had only been in the Army for three weeks since enlistment but still died in service, he was eligible for addition to the Commonwealth war Graves Commission's Perpetual Roll of Honour.

 Ivor's CWGC headstone was installed on his grave in Utley Cemetery, Keighley in February 2017 and we intend to hold a service of dedication on 9th July 2017.

 We submitted a third man, Private Arthur Peel but he has not been accepted for inclusion (December 2016).

 We recently investigated the credentials of another Keighley man, Gunner Gilbert Hardy Midgley of the Royal Garrison Artillery, and we submitted him to the CWGC for inclusion in January 2017.
 We await a decision on his case.

 Gilbert arrived at Great Yarmouth on 23rd March 1916 and was issued with his uniform.
 According to witness statements, the next day he parcelled off his civilian clothes home to Keighley from Great Yarmouth and walked back to the barracks at night.
-According to the newspaper reports of the inquest, witnesses also stated that because of the blackout and his unfamiliarity with the area, he probably took a wrong turn towards the fish quay and simply walked over the edge into the River Yare at 21:50.
+In newspaper reports of the inquest, witnesses also stated that because of the blackout and his unfamiliarity with the area, he probably took a wrong turn towards the fish quay and simply walked over the edge into the River Yare at 21:50.
 The Army court-martialled him a month later as he was still marked as absent without leave and a list was produced of his missing kit, this was everything a soldier would have been wearing, including his great coat.
 If he was wearing that as well then he wouldn't have stood a chance in the water at night.
-The 31st May coroners inquest into his death recorded: "accidentally drowned through falling into river" and this was recorded on his death certificate, as was his occupation: Gunner, R.G.A.
+The 31st May coroner's inquest into his death recorded: "accidentally drowned through falling into river" and this was recorded on his death certificate, as was his occupation: Gunner, R.G.A.